zorael/kameloso/README.md

 * pipedream: DCC
 * pipedream two: `ncurses`
 * Travis LDC tests
-* logger-less `irc.d`, to act more like a headless library
 * ready for channel-awareness
 * more command-line flags
-* disambiguate warnings and errors, consistency

 # Built With